Conjugacy languages in virtual graph products: Introduction

+\begin{restatable*}{cor}{nonlengthconjgeo} There exists virtual RAAGs $A_{\phi} = A_{\Gamma} \rtimes_{\phi} \langle t \rangle$ (as in \cref{eqn: extension}), where $\phi \in \mathrm{Aut}(\Gamma)$ is a finite order non-length preserving automorphism, such that the language $\mathsf{ConjGeo}\left(A_{\phi}, \widehat{X}\right)$ is regular. \end{restatable*} It remains unclear if this statement holds for all finite order non-length preserving automorphisms.
+One instead can consider the language of \emph{twisted conjugacy geodesics}, which is a subset of the conjugacy geodesics in a group extension (see \cref{sec:twisted conjugacy languages}).
+Here regularity is not necessarily preserved.

-\begin{restatable*}{cor}{conjgeonotCF} There exists a virtual RAAG $A_{\phi}$ such that $\mathsf{ConjGeo}(A_{\phi}, X)$ is not context-free.
-In particular, let $A_{\phi} = \RAAG \rtimes \langle t \rangle $ (as defined in \eqref{eqn: extension}) where $A_{\Gamma}, \phi$ are defined in \cref{prop:conjgeo not reg}.
-Let $\widehat{X}$ be the standard generating set for $A_{\phi}$.
-Then $\mathsf{ConjGeo}\left(A_{\phi}, \widehat{X}\right)$ is not context-free. \end{restatable*} Next we study the spherical twisted conjugacy language for virtual graph products (see \cref{def:ConjSL}).
+\begin{restatable*}{cor}{conjgeonotCF} There exists virtual RAAGs of the form $A_{\phi} = A_{\Gamma} \rtimes_{\phi} \langle t \rangle$ (as in \cref{eqn: extension}), where $\phi \in \mathrm{Aut}(\RAAG)$ is a finite order non-length preserving automorphism, such that the language $\mathsf{ConjGeo}_{\phi}(\RAAG, X)$ is not context-free. \end{restatable*} Next we study the spherical twisted conjugacy language for virtual graph products (see \cref{def:ConjSL}).
 This language, denoted $\mathsf{ConjSL}_{\phi}(G,X)$, consists of a unique representative word for each $\phi$-twisted conjugacy class in $G$.
-We first give an example of a RAAG such that the spherical twisted conjugacy language changes from regular to not context-free, depending on the automorphism or the ordering on the generating set.
+We provide an example of a RAAG with different orderings on the generating set, and different automorphisms, such that the language $\mathsf{ConjSL}_{\phi}(G,X)$ is not context-free.